Sheffield weather forecast: Bright sunshine but cloud could spoil plans later

-The weather in Sheffield is set to be bright today, as forecasters predict bright sunshine throughout most of the day.
+The weather in Sheffield is set to be a mixed bag today, as forecasters predict bright sunny spells and cloud.

 What will the weather be like this morning in Sheffield?

-This morning is set to be sunny, with sunshine forecast throughout the morning.
-The temperature will reach 11C by lunchtime.
+This morning is set to see bright sunshine, with the temperature reaching 12C by lunchtime.

 What will the weather be like this afternoon in Sheffield?

-This afternoon is then set to be mostly cloudy, mixed with some sunny spells.
-The temperature will only increase slightly to its peak of 12C by 1pm.
+This afternoon is then set to see mostly sunny spells, with the temperature increasing to its peak of 13C by 1pm.

 What will the weather be like this evening and tonight in Sheffield?